Quasar virus removal guide

 What is Quasar?

-Quasar is a tool which, if connected to another computer, allows to control it remotely.
-Software of this type is known as remote access tool (RAT).
-There are legitimate and illegal RATs.
-Quasar is a legitimate tool, unfortunately, cyber criminals often use such tools for malicious purposes.
-To be more precise, to steal personal information that could be used to generate revenue.
-If there is a reason to believe that Quasar is installed on the operating system (and it was not installed intentionally), then it should be uninstalled as soon as possible.
+The Quasar tool allows users to remotely control other computers over a network.
+Software programs of this type are known as remote access tools (RATs).
+There both are legitimate and illegal RATs.
+Quasar is a legitimate tool, however, cyber criminals often use these tools for malicious purposes.
+I.e., to steal personal information that could be used to generate revenue.
+If you suspect that Quasar is installed on the operating system (unintentionally), remove it immediately.

 |Name||Quasar remote access trojan|